viclortz/omega_wifi_bootstrap/README.md

 runs some Javascript on that page that sends a POST message and receives a response represented by the second and third messages.
-The response message provides the mobile app with the Omega's WiFi AP configuration (labeled "Dev WiFI" in the figure).
+The response message provides the mobile app with the Omega's WiFi AP configuration (labeled "Dev WiFi" in the figure).
 The mobile app creates a corresponding WiFi profile and switches the phone to that network so it can communicate directly with the IoT Device.
-Once it makes that connection, it sends the last message passing the configuration data to the IoT Device.
+Once it makes that connection, it sends the last message, passing the configuration data to the IoT Device.
 The configuration data is encrypted using the "red" key and contains an embedded payload of the Premises WiFi SSID and PSK encrypted with the "blue" key.
 With this information, the IoT Device is able to configure its WiFi client to connect to the Premises WiFi network and thereby become connected to the Internet.

 ![Solution](./images/SolutionFlow.png)